ByAUJay

 - Priority-fee commission (if applicable): X%

-- Any “smoothing pool” mechanics and their fee basis. (blog.stake.fish)
+- Any cool “smoothing pool” mechanics and how their fees work. (blog.stake.fish)

 - Infra and SLA

-- Monthly fee per validator; setup fees; data egress charges
+- Monthly fee for each validator, setup costs, and data egress charges

 - Regions, failover design, RPO/RTO; uptime SLO and rebate formula